pqhuy98/media_chest/README.md

 ## Installation
 ### Build from source
 1. Clone project and put it in PHP's web folder `www` (or `public_html` for VAMK server).
-2. In the project folder, run command line `composer install`.
-3. Create a MySQL database.
+2. Create a MySQL database.
 Create tables using this [database schema](https://github.com/pqhuy98/media_chest/blob/master/database-schema.sql).
-4. Create an `.env` file inside the folder `[project_path]/application` with following content (you will need to change their values):
+3. Create an `.env` file inside the folder `[project_path]/application` with following content (you will need to change their values):
 ```
 DB_HOST="your database host, e.g. mysql.cc.puv.fi"
 DB_USERNAME="your username, e.g. admin"